codelittinc/incubator-resources/best_practices/software_engineering_requirements.md

 # What Every Software Engineer Should Know (at Codelitt Incubator)

 We have a lot of different specialties at our company.
 Backend, frontend, mobile, machine learning/AI, etc across many different languages and frameworks.
 However, regardless of specialty, there are some common skills, methodologies, and theories that every software engineer at our company should know.
+Many of these do come with what we feel are fair assumptions (e.g. if you know how to fix `rebase` and `merge` conflicts in `git`, we feel it's safe to assume you know what these two strategies are).

 Every engineer on our team has contributed to this doc and we welcome outside contributions.